tetris245/tetris245/README.md

 Changes for future version

+* Updated the DialogClick function (for R89 compatibility)
 * Updated the Moaner function for spanking activity (thanks to Nikky90506)
 * Removed the /becomeownlover and /becomeownowner commands (no more possible in R89)
 * Removed functions rewritten to bypass text limits (no more possible since R88)